iambrainstorming/iambrainstorming.github.io/src/chapters/education_system.md

 ## Girls education

-According to UNICEF:

-### When we invest in girls’ secondary education
+### When we invest in girls’ education

-- The lifetime earnings of girls dramatically increase

-- National growth rates rise

-- Child marriage rates decline

-- Child mortality rates fall

-- Maternal mortality rates fall

-- Child stunting drops

-Poor families have more willingness to invest in boys education rather than girls education because girls can't contribute to parents family earnings, as they will get married and move to their husbands home.
+Investing in girls' secondary education has far-reaching benefits that extend beyond individual gains.
+When girls are provided with equal opportunities to pursue education, their lifetime earnings significantly increase, breaking the cycle of poverty and empowering them to contribute to their communities and nations.
+National growth rates rise as a result of a more educated and skilled workforce.
+Additionally, social issues such as child marriage, child mortality, maternal mortality, and child stunting decline, leading to healthier and more prosperous communities.
+Despite these proven advantages, girls' education is often undervalued, especially in poorer families, due to societal norms and the misconception that girls will not contribute financially to their parents.
+By investing in girls' secondary education, we not only empower individual girls but also create a ripple effect of positive change that transforms societies and drives global progress.

 ## Bullying